aligator/framework-hz/README.md

 # framework-hz

-Description
 hz.sh is a bash script that changes the refresh rate of the laptop screen on a KDE environment.
-It uses kscreen-doctor to interact with the KDE screen settings.
+It can be used to change the refresh rate when the KDE power profile changes.

 ## Usage
 * `hz.sh <rate>`: Applies the specified refresh rate if available.
 If not, it lists available rates and exits with an error.